hendriks73/tempo-cnn/README.rst

 Citation
 ========

-If you use Tempo-CNN in your work, please consider citing it:
+If you use Tempo-CNN in your work, please consider citing it.
+Original publication:

 .. code-block:: latex

-   @inproceedings{
+   @inproceedings{SchreiberM18_TempoCNN_ISMIR,
       Title = {A Single-Step Approach to Musical Tempo Estimation Using a Convolutional Neural Network}, Author = {Schreiber, Hendrik and M{\"u}ller Meinard}, Booktitle = {Proceedings of the 19th International Society for Music Information Retrieval Conference ({ISMIR})},